industrial-optimization-group/desdeo-vis/README.md

 have to be kept in sync manually, e.g. by regenerating the output notebook from the canonical version.

+### Known issues ###

+If you are developing using a virtualenv (recommended) you may have trouble widget Javascript from outside the virtualenv getting picked up, meaning you can't test your changes.
+This is a problem when you have installed desdeo-vis outside the virtualenv either system-wide or per-user.
+Currently, there's no clear way to isolate this Javascript, so the solution is to uninstall the other versions of desdeo-vis and make sure to only install it inside virtualenvs.

 ### Release process ###

 1. Update the version number in `desdeo_vis/_version.py` and `package.json`,